 Conclusion and Recommendations

-- Beginners: Start with a Lucky Craft LC 1.5 or Strike King KVD Square Bill to master shallow-water techniques.
+- Beginners: Start with the Lucky Craft LC 1.5 or Strike King KVD Square Bill.

-- Intermediate Anglers: Add a Storm Arashi AR35 for mid-depth work and varying retrieves.
+- Intermediate Anglers: Add the Storm Arashi AR35 for enhanced mid-depth applications.

-- Advanced Pros: Keep Rapala DT Series models in your box for deep-water trolling and structure fishing.
+- Advanced Pros: Keep the Rapala DT Series in your tackle for deep-water opportunities.